Developer Guide

 - A reference to the previous

-in the linked list. - A reference to the next
+CommandNodein the linked list. - A reference to the next

-in the linked list.
+CommandNodein the linked list.

-class to help with navigation of the commands.
+In addition, a cursor is introduced in CommandList class to help with navigation of the commands.

-keeps track of the current command while users are traversing through the commands using up and down arrow keys.
+The cursor keeps track of the current command while users are traversing through the commands using up and down arrow keys.

-, which is the last node in the list, once a new command has been executed.
+Its position will be reset to the newly added CommandNode, which is the last node in the list, once a new command has been executed.

 When the user presses the up arrow key, there are two possible scenarios: